-Southridge High School opened in 1999 in Beaverton, Oregon, and is one of five comprehensive high schools in the Beaverton School District.
+Southridge High School opened in 1999 in Beaverton, Oregon, and is one of six comprehensive high schools in the Beaverton School District.
 An emphasis on relationships -- among staff members, students, parents, and community members -- was central to the design and planning of Southridge, and Southridge is committed to promoting learning, a sense of community, and collaborative decision making.
 Students consistently report in surveys that Southridge has a positive environment.
 Drop-out rates are very low, and state assessment results are strong.
 Southridge opened with shared decision making and mentoring relationships as essential features of learning.
 This is evident in many aspects of its structure and practices.
 Southridge continues to create opportunities as we strive to meet the needs of all our students.

 Features of our School Community:

 Our Mission Statement: